rccohn/mlflow-server-docker/example-mlflow-projects/README.md

 # Running the example projects

-## Configure .env file
-Working default values are provided, so no action is needed.
-However, if you want to change any of the values, such as using your own ssh key for the connection to the artifact storage, run the server on a different port, etc, then you can update the values in mlflow-server-docker/.env.

-## Configure virtual environment
+## Configure python environment
 A simple python environment is required on the host to invoke mlflow to run the project.
+With very few dependencies, a straightforward virtual environment is sufficient for managing this environment.
-Docker would be complete overkill, so we just use python directly.
+Using docker for this purpose would actually be complete overkill, so we just use python directly.

 ```bash
 $ python -m venv env # create virtual enviroment named env.